A Walk to Remember (novel): Plot summary

 On New Year's Eve, Jamie and Landon go to dinner and share their first dance.
 A couple of weeks later, Landon tells Jamie that he is in love with her.
 To his surprise, Jamie replies by insisting that he cannot be.
 In response, Landon demands an explanation, and Jamie reveals that she is dying of leukemia.

 The following Sunday, Hegbert announces to his congregation that his daughter is dying.
-Jamie does not return to school the following Monday and that it is eventually learned that she is too ill to ever return to school.
+Jamie does not return to school the following Monday, and it is eventually learned that she is too ill to ever return to school.
 While they are having dinner at Landon's house, Jamie tells Landon, "I love you, too", for the first time.
-Weeks later, Eric and Margaret go to visit Jamie at home where they apologize for ever being rude to her.
+Weeks later, Eric and Margaret go to visit Jamie at home, where they apologize for ever being rude to her.
 Eric gives Jamie the $400 that he collected for the orphanage.
 Jamie refuses to stay at the hospital because she wishes to die at home.
-In turn, Landon's father helps to provide Jamie the best equipment and doctors so she can spend the rest of her life at home.
+In turn, Landon's father helps to provide Jamie with the best equipment and doctors so she can spend the rest of her life at home.
 This gesture helps to mend the gap between father and son.
 One day, while sitting next to Jamie while she sleeps, Landon comes up with an idea.
 He runs to the church to find Hegbert and asks him for permission to marry Jamie.
 While Hegbert is reluctant, his refusal to deny Landon's request is seen (by Landon) as approval.
 Landon runs back to Jamie's side and asks, "Will you marry me?"

 Landon and Jamie are married in a church full of people.
 Although she is weak and in a wheelchair, she insists on walking down the aisle so that her father could give her away, which was always a part of her lifelong dream.
-Landon remembers thinking "It was...the most difficult walk anyone ever had to make.
+Landon remembers thinking, "It was...the most difficult walk anyone ever had to make.
 In every way, a walk to remember".
 When they reach the front of the church, Hegbert proclaims, "I can no more give Jamie away than I can give away my heart.
 But what I can do is let another share in the joy that she has always given me".
 Hegbert has had to experience so much pain in his life, first losing his wife, now knowing his only child will soon be gone, too.
 The book ends with Landon 40 years later at age 57.
 He still loves Jamie and wears his wedding ring.
 He finishes the story by saying, "I now believe, by the way, that miracles can happen."